-- (A) Except for jury and grand jury proceedings, courts have discretion to conduct in-person judicial proceedings, but only in compliance with public health guidance and with the requirements of the United States and Georgia constitutions and applicable statutes and court rules, including the public's right of access to judicial proceedings and a criminal defendant's rights to confrontation and an open courtroom. - (B) Each court should develop and implement operating guidelines as to how in-court proceedings generally and particular types of proceedings will be conducted to protect the health of litigants, lawyers, judges, court personnel, and the public.
-The Judicial Council Strategic Planning Committee and the Judicial Covid-19 Task Force have issued a bench card entitled "Georgia Court Reopening Guide," which is included in the Appendix and may be used as the template for such operating guidelines. - (C) Courts of different classes that share courthouse facilities or operate in the same county should seek to coordinate their operating guidelines.
+(A) Except for jury and grand jury proceedings, courts have discretion to conduct in-person judicial proceedings, but only in compliance with public health guidance and with the requirements of the United States and Georgia constitutions and applicable statutes and court rules, including the public's right of access to judicial proceedings and a criminal defendant's rights to confrontation and an open courtroom.

+(B) Each court should develop and implement operating guidelines as to how incourt proceedings generally and particular types of proceedings will be conducted to protect the health of litigants, lawyers, judges, court personnel, and the public.
+The Judicial Covid-19 Task Force has issued a bench card entitled "Georgia Court Reopening Guide," which is included in the Appendix and may be used as the template for such operating guidelines.

+(C) Courts of different classes that share courthouse facilities or operate in the same county should seek to coordinate their operating guidelines.

-- (D) Each court must submit its operating guidelines to the Administrative Office of the Courts at https://georgiacourts.gov/covid-19-court-operating-guidelines/ as a centralized website available to litigants, lawyers, and the public.
-Operating guidelines also should be prominently posted at courthouse entrances and on court and local government websites to provide advance notice to litigants, lawyers, and the public. - (E) Operating guidelines should be modified as public health guidance is modified, and shall remain in effect until public health guidance indicates that they are no longer required.
+(D) Each court must submit its operating guidelines to the Administrative Office of the Courts at [AOC email] to be posted at link to specific place on website as a centralized website available to litigants, lawyers, and the public.
+Operating guidelines also should be prominently posted at courthouse entrances and on court and local government websites to provide advance notice to litigants, lawyers, and the public.

+(E) Operating guidelines should be modified as public health guidance is modified, and shall remain in effect until public health guidance indicates that they are no longer required.